Growing Anemones and Ranunculus

 Anemones like a drink once the air temperature is in the 50s and 60s.
 During the depths of winter, when it's colder, they don't need much water.
 Allow them to dry out between waterings to prevent rot.

 When it comes to cold, remember that plants don't super know the difference between 38 degrees and 52 degrees -- they're good anywhere in that range.
-However, they DEFINITELY know the difference between 38 degrees and 31 degrees.
+However, they definitely know the difference between 38 degrees and 31 degrees.
 When water transforms from liquid to solid, it can be traumatic for plant tissues.
 Anemones are very hearty, and they can tolerate temperatures in the high 20s with no issue.
 Ranunculus are more delicate, but a light freeze won't distress them.

 Troubleshooting